 The geometric strain of a membrane is the simplest.
-If a membrane at initially high hydration (Fig 4a) is dehydrated (Fig 4b), a compressive lateral stress is associated with a reduction in area per molecule.
+If a membrane at initially high hydration (Fig. 4a) is dehydrated (Fig. 4b), a compressive lateral stress is associated with a reduction in area per molecule.
 For small changes, the two are proportional and the constant of proportionality is called the area elastic modulus.
-This has been measured for lipid bilayers, and for animal and plant membranes using micropipette aspiration (Mitchison and Swann, 1954; Wolfe and Steponkus, 1983; Evans and Needham, 1987).
-Because the lamellæ have very low volumetric compressibilities, a fractional reduction in area is associated with a nearly equal fractional increase in thickness.
-This has been measured by X-ray diffraction (Lis et al, 1982).
+This has been measured for lipid bilayers and for animal and plant membranes using micropipette aspiration (52, 87, 14).
+Because the lamellae have very low volumetric compressibilities, a fractional reduction in area is associated with a nearly equal fractional increase in thickness.

+This has been measured by X-ray diffraction (44).

-The most noticeable effect of lateral stress is on the gel-fluid (also known as gel-liquid crystal) transition in a planar bilayer (4c).
-Dehydration elevates the transition temperatures for lipid-water phases as much as 40 °C above the excess water transition temperature $T_0$ .
-This effect has been observed by many investigators for a wide range of lipids (e.g. Crowe et al. 1988; Tsvetkov et al., 1989; Koster et al. 1994; and references contained in these papers).
-The effect is readily explained in terms of a two dimensional version of the Clausius-Clapeyron effect (Bryant and Wolfe, 1992).
+The most noticeable effect of lateral stress is on the gel-fluid (also known as gel-liquid crystal) transition in a planar bilayer (Fig. 4c).
+Dehydration elevates the transition temperatures for lipid-water phases as much as 40°C above the excess water transition temperature $T{0}$ .
+This effect has been observed by many investigators for a wide range of lipids (e.g., 13, 78, 32, and references contained in these papers).
+The effect is readily explained in terms of a two-dimensional version of the Clausius-Clapeyron effect (5).
 When the bilayer goes from gel to fluid, its area in the plane increases by an amount $\Delta a$ per molecule.
 In a dehydrated phase, this occurs against a lateral pressure $\pi$ in the bilayer, or $\pi/2$ in each monolayer, so it incurs an extra energy cost of $\pi\Delta a/2$ .
 This makes the gel phase more stable with respect to the fluid, and so the transition temperature is elevated.
-The two dimensional version of the Clausius-Clapeyron equation may be written:
+The two-dimensional version of the Clausius-Clapeyron equation may be written where $\Delta T$ is the increase in the transition temperature due to a lateral stress $\pi$ , L is the latent heat of the transition, and $\Delta a = (a_f - a_g)$ is the difference in molecular areas between the gel (g) and fluid (f) phases.
+Thus the transition temperature $T_m$ is increased in proportion to the lateral pressure applied, at least for small applied stresses.
+Taking values (for DPPC) of $L \sim$ $5 \times 10^{-20}$ J · molecule-1 and $\Delta a \sim 0.15$ nm, the transition temperature is elevated by $\sim 0.5$ K for each mN $\cdot$ m-1 of applied lateral stress.
+(For membranes under a tensile stress, Eq.
+[1] gives the depression of the transition temperature.
+Tensile stresses are possible when a vitrified interlamellar solution supports a compressive stress, as we shall discuss later.)

-$$\Delta T = \frac{T_0 \Delta a}{2L} \pi \tag{1}$$
+$$\Delta T = \frac{T{\rm o} \Delta a}{2L} \ \pi, \tag{1}$$